iris-jen/SelfMonitoringApp/README.md

 - Meal
 - Activity
 - Substance
+- Socialization
 The information can be viewed in daily summary cards.

 Future improvements include
 - Taking and saving photos to logs
 - Reminders
 - Goal setting / user data analytics

+If your intrested in helping with this applications development shoot me a message, id love the help ^.^ I plan on keeping this open source, free and free of adds so it remains accessible.

+Readme is a wip, just like the app!

 Download the beta on the google play store!
 ---------------------------------------------